leandrofroes/manw/README.md

 ## **Known Issues**

-* Kernel info search is not working properly due to the way the old google search function works.
-It's being improved and a fix will be released soon.
+* Currently the kernel struct info search supports Windows Vista 32bits kernel only.
+I do have plans to support other versions in the future.

 ## **Special Thanks**